Best Scuba Diving in Iceland

 Snorkeling in Iceland is an experience that is available to anyone and can be an exciting and unique experience.
 However, the same cannot be said for diving.
 Not to say that it is not exciting or unique, but rather that you are required to have a certain level of certification before you can dive here.

-Most dive sites require an open water certification, and a dry suit diving certification, but some require even more experience.
+Most dive sites require an open water certification (even though legally you could possibly dive without any certification which is not recommended at all!), and a dry suit diving certification, but some require even more experience.
 The dives in Icelandic rigid waters pose challenges and require divers to be experienced in such waters to actually be able to start and complete a dive.

 Is It Easy to Get There?